Stepler promo code 2026: bonus points to get started

 Stepler

-Steps into discountsValid on Stepler • Click to claim the offer
+50 bonus pointsValid on Stepler β’ Click to claim the offer

 About this offer

-- Stepler is a free Swedish app that converts your daily steps into shopping discounts:
+- Stepler is a Swedish app (Stepler AB) that turns your daily walking into shopping rewards:

-- A referral code gives bonus points to start toward your first reward
+- A referral code gives 50 bonus points to new sign-ups for a head start

-Click the promo link to access the Steps into discounts on Stepler.
+Click the promo link to access the 50 bonus points on Stepler.
 This offer is verified and regularly updated.

-Stepler: the Swedish app that turns your steps into discounts
+Stepler: the Swedish app that turns your steps into rewards

-Stepler is a free Swedish app that rewards daily walking with points redeemable for discounts at major partner brands.
-Unlike WeWard, which converts steps into real money, Stepler offers exclusively shopping discounts (Adidas, Decathlon, Sephora, Puma, The Fork and more).
-The app is available on iOS and Android and works automatically in the background by syncing with your phone's step counter.
+Stepler is a free Swedish app (built by Stepler AB, "proudly made in Sweden") that rewards daily walking.
+Every step feeds two in-app currencies β points and diamonds β redeemable for discounts at 100+ partner brands, gift cards, or even a cash withdrawal.
+Unlike WeWard, which focuses on converting steps into real money, Stepler leans on a broad shopping-rewards catalogue (Adidas, Decathlon, Sephora, Ikea, H&M, Puma and more).
+The app is available on iOS and Android and runs automatically in the background by syncing with your phone's step counter.

 Stepler challenges